 Anne L. Washington, PhD is a computer scientist and scholar of public interest technology.
-As Assistant Professor of Data Policy at NYU, she investigates the governance of emerging digital technologies including data science, automated decision systems, and blockchain.
+As Assistant Professor of Data Policy at NYU, she investigates the governance of emerging digital technologies.
 Her writing asks questions about the balance of power between human lives and organizations that control digital record-keeping systems.
-She is an expert in open data, public sector technology, and digital government.
+Through the lens of ethics and institutional legitimacy, she examines digital technology intended to serve the common good such as data science, automated decision systems, and blockchain.
+She is an expert in open data, transparency, digital government, and tech ethics.

 In 2019 she testified before Congress on the ethics of artificial intelligence in financial services.
 In 2020 she chaired the ACM/AAAI Artificial Intelligence, Ethics, and Society (AIES) Conference.
 Her research has been generously funded internationally and domestically including fellowships with the Peter Pribilla Foundation of Munich Germany and Data & Society.
 The National Science Foundation has recognized her work in multiple grants including a five-year NSF CAREER award which funded her Digital Interests Lab.

 The Digital Interests Lab is tech policy for the rest of us.
 The Lab studies technology in the public interest by being centered on human empowerment, informed by history, and guided by theory.
 She is obsessed with knowledge infrastructures that establish the meaning and management of data.
 Obsessed.
 Her research interrogates organizational dynamics that impact the legitimacy, creation, analysis, and public release of digital sources.